 Ingredients

-- 24 oz small potatoes - Yukon gold or red preferred, about 1–2 inches in diameter
+- 24 oz (680 g) small yukon gold potatoes - Yukon gold or red preferred, about 1–2 inches in diameter

 - 2 teaspoons kosher salt - divided (half for boiling in the water, half for seasoning)